hydroffice/hyo2_soundspeed/docs/user_manual_setup.rst

   * In *Output*, create a new Client.
 Enter the SIS computer IP Address, use default port "4001", and protocol "SIS".
 Sound Speed Manager will send your cast from the acquisition computer, to this SIS connection.

 .. note:: Local test should be removed from the Client list if you add an additional Client.
-This will caused a failed receipt message.
+Otherwise, this will cause a failed receipt message.

 .. _method_B_ssm_output_fig: